Canadian Rajah

 Canadian Rajah is the incredible true story of Esca Brooke-Daykin.
 Until fairly recently it was also an unknown true story.
 But in 1996 Australian historian and author (and story sleuth!)
 Cassandra Pybus published her immensely readable history of the Brooke family, and their connection to Canada - The White Rajahs of Sarawak, published in Canada by Douglas and McIntyre.

-The play has developed over the years, with the help of Esca's many descendants in Canada and, in particular, with the advice of Esca's two surviving granddaughters.
+The stage play has developed over the years, with the help of Esca's many descendants in Canada and, in particular, with the advice of Esca's two surviving granddaughters.